 BookLocker.com, a firm that competes with Balboa Press (and many others), is the parent company of this publication.
 Many authors who are unhappy with other publishers have submitted their manuscripts to BookLocker for consideration.
 However, BookLocker.com vets manuscripts for quality and salability, and rejects a large number of manuscripts per year.
-When we do, we must refer those authors to different P.O.D. publishers.
-Unfortunately, we can NOT refer authors to Balboa Press.
+When we do, we do NOT refer authors to Balboa Press.

 Balboa Press is a division of Hay House.
 Both firms are in partnership with Author Solutions, which has been the subject of two class-action lawsuits by their authors.
 Balboa Press often flies under the radar because they haven’t published as many books as some of the larger print on demand/self-publishing service companies.
 However, small doesn’t necessarily mean better service…based on the complaints below.

 The fact that Balboa Press charges authors such exorbitant amounts of money is bad enough but guess what they do if an author isn’t happy, and wants to move their book elsewhere?
 They make the author pay even more!